lesageethan/carmony/README.md

 ## How it Works
 The aim for this repo is to enable a musical loop to be controlled using inputs from a car's OBD port, similarly to the effect of Mercedes' Sound Drive.

-When the program is ran, six looped tracks will begin to run constantly.
+When the program is ran, any song, broken down into four stems, will play.
+The four stems are as follows: ```bass.wav```, ```drums.wav```, ```other.wav```, and ```vocals.wav```.
+These can be generated for any song for free using [Spleeter](https://github.com/deezer/spleeter).

 As adjustments are made to the car's current state (RPM, Speed, and Throttle), the volumes of each of the five loops will change.
 They change in accordance with this graph:

 <img src="github-images/volume-curves.png" style="width:500px">

-This chart shows volume of instrument on the Y axis, and percentage activation of the measured heuristic (Speed, RPM, or Accelerator Position) on the X axis.
+This chart shows volume of instrument on the Y axis, and percentage activation of the measured heuristic (Speed or RPM) on the X axis.
+RPM is represented as a number from 0.0-1.0, corresponding to values from 0-7000rpm.
+Speed is also represented as a number from 0.0-1.0 representing speeds from 0-70mph.

-Currently, it only works for one simple 30s synthwave loop, however with enough interest I may revisit this project to add more features.
-One possible feature would be the ability to add whatever looped sample the user wants.
-Even more ambitious would be to try and make this project work with any music, automatically separating the tracks from the song, and playing them at separate volumes automatically.
+Currently, the script works for any song split into four stems for any song.
+A more ambitious version would be to split and play different samples from the song at custom intervals depending on the state of the car.

 ## Set Up